 This page provides help and information about applications developed specifically for MX Linux to save the user effort with important repetitious tasks often involving unintuitive steps.
 Check out also this great video on MX Apps!

 This extremely handy and versatile applet monitors package updates and notifies you when they are available with a green arrow above the yellow box.
 When the arrow appears, there two ways to proceed.
-NOTE: we follow here the default setup, but the actions triggered by left- or right-clicking the mouse can be reversed in Preferences.
+NOTE: we follow here the default setup when upgrades are available, but the actions triggered by left- or right-clicking the mouse can be reversed in Preferences.

-This little application offers you options to fix a system where the boot has become non-functional.
+This little application offers you options to fix a system where the boot has become non-functional--for instance, after a directory has been moved or deleted.

 legacy boot refers to a boot system that relies on the BIOS rather than UEFI.